haritssr/exp-github-features/B.md

-this file from branch A
+this file is from branch C